NBA Power Rankings Heading into 2017 All-Star Game

 This is a squad in total freefall, and the reason for the death spiral was right there in plain sight against the Raps: Charlotte can't score.

-Even in this horrendous run, the Hornets have gotten stops at a roughly league-average rate, ranking 15th in defensive efficiency since the slide began.
+Even during this horrendous run, the Hornets have gotten stops at a roughly league-average rate, ranking 15th in defensive efficiency since the slide began.
 On the other end, they've ranked 27th in scoring efficiency.

 Cody Zeller's absence is a killer, Kemba Walker's burdens are too heavy, and the decline of virtually every wing on the roster has rendered the Hornets offense punchless.